Bearer/bearer/docs/docs.md

 New to Bearer?
 Check out the [quickstart](/quickstart/) to scan your first project.

 Ready to dive in?
-Bearer's [reports](/explanations/reports/) are your path to analyzing security risks and vulnerabilities in your application.
+Bearer's [scanners](/explanations/scanners/) and [reports](/explanations/reports/) are your path to analyzing security risks and vulnerabilities in your application.
 Check the [command reference](/reference/commands/) to configure Bearer to your needs.

 ## Guides